Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 This is the one of the cornerstones of higher kinded data (HKD), the data itself.
 Note that I split up the class into two smaller classes to mirror the JSON structure.
 You can go either way here, and it shouldn't matter for the patch method, as long as the parameters you'll pass in are the same.
-I'll talk a bit more about this later.
+I'll touch on this a bit more later.

 We can now get back `PartialProject` like so.
 ```scala